Peter Ashworth’s Mavericks

 Mari Wilson, ‘Just What I Always Wanted’ (music & lyrics by Tot Taylor / ©Songmatic Music)

 Ashworth, who still works in fashion and music, has personally chosen and remastered each of the images in the show to reflect the pop aesthetic of the 1980s.
-You can also see notes and stories surrounding the pics.
+You can also see displays of notes and stories surrounding the pics.

 Peter Ashworth’s ‘mavericks’